 Yes we do.
-This ‘hands-on’ support can include writing trust applications, doing prospect research, drafting a copy for a Christmas appeal or planning and managing a fundraising event.
+This ‘hands-on’ fundraising support includes writing trust applications, doing prospect research, drafting a copy for an appeal or managing a fundraising event.
 In doing this our goal is always to fundraise with rather than for the client.
 This ensures that learning, skills and confidence are embedded into your charity, so that you don’t become dependent on external support in the longer-term.

 ‘Freelance fundraiser’ and ‘fundraising consultant’ are often used interchangeably.
 The main difference is usually that a freelancer works alone.
 Freelancers also tend to have lower day rates.
 The other thing to bear in mind is that with a freelancer, you don’t get the benefit of them being part of a multidisciplinary team.

 Are you insured?

-Yes, like most reputable consultants, we have professional indemnity and public liability insurance.
+Yes, like other reputable fundraising consultants, we have professional indemnity and public liability insurance.
 You should ask what cover your consultant has arranged and who with.
 Since setting up the business over 10 years ago, we are pleased to have never needed to make a claim on this!

 Then Identify some charity charity consultants or freelancers and send them your brief.
 We recommend that you speak to at least three consultants before making your decision.
 Word of mouth recommendations can be hugely helpful, so don’t be afraid to ask around.
 We get much of our work through repeat business and word of mouth – personal recommendations work well for everyone!

 Before commissioning a consultant you should get a good grasp of their track record and experience, particularly in the specific field in which you are looking to use them.
 Which other clients have they worked for?
 Can they provide references and examples of their work?
 What is their approach?
 What values will guide your working relationship?
 Is the scope of work clear?
 The Chartered Institute of Fundraising’s Directory of Fundraising Consultants lists hundreds of freelance fundraisers and charity consultants across the UK.
 They also provide some useful guidance on commissioning a fundraising consultant.

 Do we need a formal contract for engaging a charity consultant?